-Background and Intent: Quality patient care is safe, effective, timely, efficient, patient-centered, equitable, and designed to improve population health, while reducing per capita costs.
-In addition, there should be a focus on improving the clinician's well-being as a means to improve patient care and reduce burnout among residents, fellows, and practicing physicians.
+Background and Intent: Quality patient care is safe, effective, timely, efficient, patientcentered, equitable, and designed to improve population health, while reducing per capita costs.
+In addition, there should be a focus on improving the clinician's wellbeing as a means to improve patient care and reduce burnout among residents, fellows, and practicing physicians.

-IV.B.1.b).(1) Residents must be able to provide patient care that is patient- and family-centered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health.
-(Core) IV.B.1.b).(1).(a) Residents must demonstrate competence in: IV.B.1.b).(1).(a).(i) completing comprehensive genetics- focused physical examinations; (Core) IV.B.1.b).(1).(a).(ii) selecting diagnostic studies including interpreting laboratory data generated from biochemical genetic, cytogenetic and genomic, and molecular genetic and genomic analyses; and, (Core) IV.B.1.b).(1).(a).(iii) conducting medical interviews including taking and interpreting a complete family history, including construction of a pedigree.
+IV.B.1.b).(1) Residents must be able to provide patient care that is patient- and family-centered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health. ^(Core) IV.B.1.b).(1).(a) Residents must demonstrate competence in: IV.B.1.b).(1).(a).(i) synthesizing essential data necessary for the correct management of a patient with multiple chronic medical problems and, when appropriate, comparing with a prior medical record and identifying significant differences between the current presentation and past presentations; ^(Core)